mebmrauf/mebmrauf/README.md

   </a>
 </p>

-<h4 align="left">🚀 Feel free to explore my code, projects, and contributions.
+<h4 align="left">🚀 Feel free to explore my code, check out my projects, and see what I’ve been up to.
 Happy coding! 🚀💻</h4>

 ---

-## 🌱 Languages I’m currently learning:
+## 🌱 What I’m Learning Right Now:

 <p align="left">
   <a href="https://www.w3.org/html/" target="_blank" rel="noreferrer">